 0/0 steps made

 1. Get Ready.
-Start by gathering your best mood for cooking.
-Clean and rinse the vegetables and fish thoroughly.
+First, get into the right mood for cooking.
+Wash the vegetables and fish well.

 2. Prepare the Crucian Carp.
 Score the skin of the crucian carp along the bones, making room for lemon slices.
 This helps the flavor sink into the fish.